 Our time in Merida was a little different than most of our months as digital nomads.
 We were coming to Merida to spend our days with our close friends, Dom and Tara.
 This affected our accommodation cost but in a good way.

-We didn’t stay in the city center which was probably a mistake because we spent a lot on transport.
-If you’re wondering where to stay in Merida – the outer suburbs are really nice but you’ll need a car or just reside to the fact that you’ll spend a good chunk on Ubers every month.
-Otherwise, you could live in the city center, spend a little more on accommodation but you’re able to walk everywhere and Uber if needed at all.
+We didn’t stay in the city center, which was probably a mistake because we spent a lot on transport.
+If you’re wondering where to stay in Merida – the outer suburbs are really nice but you’ll need a car or just resign yourself to the fact that you’ll need to spend a good chunk of your money on Ubers every month.
+Otherwise, you could live in the city center – which will mean you’ll need to spend a little more on accommodation, but you’re able to walk everywhere and Uber if needed at all.

 Coworking Costs – $340 USD for 2 people

 This was much higher than we were used to.
 For our cost of living in San Cristobal de las Casas, we only paid $166 USD for 2 people (nearly half the cost).
-This was definitely one of our highest costs in Merida.
+Coworking costs were definitely one of our highest costs in Merida.

 If you want to save some money, you could probably skip coworking.
 We choose to take coworking whenever we can because we get to meet people and have a comfortable space with fast wifi!

-Coworking Merida?
+Coworking in Merida?
 The best coworking space in Merida is Conexion60.
-It’s located above a mall and they have really done well with the furniture, chairs and desks.
-The wifi reached speeds of 80 Mbps which is impressive for Mexico particularly.
-We paid $340 USD for 2 people or $170 USD per person on a monthly unlimited plan.
-This is pricey and more than we are used to paying.
-If you love coworking spaces, then this might be worth the price for you.
+It’s located above a mall and they have really done well with the decor, chairs and desks.
+The wifi reached speeds of 80 Mbps, which is impressive for Mexico particularly.
+We paid $340 USD for 2 people (or $170 USD per person) on a monthly unlimited plan.
+This is pricey and more than we are used to paying, but if you love coworking spaces, then this might be worth the price for you.

 Coworking not your thing?
 Cafes are a great alternative to get outside of the house if you’re working from home.
 We’ve created a list of the best cafes in Merida for digital nomads to work from.